jmbegleiter/TCM-final-project/README.md

 #using the response gallery, holidaydata pulls just the response (info)
 holidaydata = holiday['response']

-#makes code user friendly and welcomes then to the musuem
+#makes code user friendly and asks for their name
 print("Hello!
 What is your name?") yourname = input() print('Hi ' + yourname + '.')